networksetcetera/LODS/lab5.md

 ----

-### Exercise 1: Use the Azure libraries to provision a virtual machine
+### Exercise 1: Use the Azure Python libraries to provision a virtual machine

 This example demonstrates how to use the Azure SDK management libraries in a Python script to create a resource group that contains a Linux virtual machine.